 No “one ring to rule them all”

-A complete SIEM solution includes the ability to collect information from various data sources, retain that information for an extended period of time, correlate between different events, create correlation rules or alerts, analyze the data and monitor it with visualizations and dashboards.
+A complete SIEM solution includes the ability to collect information from various data sources, retain that information for an extended period of time, and – more importantly – correlate between different events, create correlation rules, analyze the data and monitor it with visualizations and dashboards.

-Based on the analysis above, the simple conclusion is that there are no clear winners to the title “an all-in-one open source SIEM solution”.
-When implementing a SIEM system based on the solutions above, you will most likely find yourself limited as far as functionality is concerned or combining with additional open source tools.
+Based on the analysis above, the simple conclusion is that there are no clear winners to the title “an all-in-one open source SIEM solution.”
+When implementing a SIEM system based on the solutions above, you will most likely find yourself limited as far as functionality is concerned or combined with additional open source tools.